matloff/fasteR/README.md

 So we need to think creatively here.
 One solution is this:

 We need to determine the row numbers of the catchers, the row numbers of the infielders and so on.
-So we can take the row numbers, **1:nrow(mlb)**, and apply **split** to that vector!
+So we can take all the row numbers, **1:nrow(mlb)**, and apply **split** to that vector!

 ``` r